-Budgeted cost: £20,000
+Budgeted cost: £17,000

 Activity Evidence that supports this approach Challenge number(s) addressed Training & Resources for staff to ensure assessments are interpreted and administered correctly.
-FFT, INSIGHT DATA, Read Write Inc. Assessments, NFER, No More Marking - moderation, tracking and assessment programmes have been purchased and this year's money will be used to release staff for training to use them.
+FFT, INSIGHT DATA, Read Write Inc. Assessments, GL Assessments, No More Marking - moderation, tracking and assessment programmes have been purchased and this year's money will be used to release staff for training to use them.
 Accurate teacher judgement can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 1, 2, 3, 4 Embedding communication activities across the school curriculum.
 These can support pupils to articulate key ideas, consolidate understanding and extend vocabulary.
 We will purchase additional resources and fund ongoing teacher training and release time.
-There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are inexpensive to implement with high impacts on reading:Oral language interventions Toolkit Strand Education Endowment Foundation EEF 1 Introduce RWI to secure stronger phonics teaching for all pupils.
-All staff have received RWInc training.
-Training this year will focus on 1-1 tutors to ensure children keep up or catch up Weekly Reading Manager monitoring progress x 1 day a week release Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Purchase Yearly Reading and Phonic support programmes (NESSY) NESSY has been purchased to support reading and phonic development We will purchase resources and fund ongoing teacher training and release time.
-Additional resources - books, cards, manuals, online subscription purchased Phonics Toolkit Strand Education Endowment Foundation EEF 2
+There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are inexpensive to implement with high impacts on reading: Oral language interventions Toolkit Strand Education Endowment Foundation EEF 1 Fully embed RWI with targeted support to secure stronger phonics teaching for all pupils.
+All staff to receive additional RWI training.
+Training this year will focus on 1-1 tutors to ensure children keep up or catch up Weekly Reading Manager monitoring progress x 1 day a week release Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Purchase Yearly Reading and Phonic support programmes (NESSY) NESSY has been purchased to support reading and phonic development Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), 2

-Enhancement of our maths teaching and curriculum planning in line with DfE and EEF guidance and the use of White Rose Maths.
+We will purchase resources and fund ongoing teacher training and release time.
+Additional resources - books, cards, manuals, online subscription purchased particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF Enhancement of our maths teaching and curriculum planning in line with DfE and EEF guidance and the use of White Rose Maths.
 Maths CPD - staff meetings and National College Online training We will fund teacher release time to embed key elements of these in school and to access Maths resources and CPD Teachers released to review the Maths curriculum and maths progression and challenge The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Maths guidance KS 1 and 2.pdf (publishing.service.gov.uk) 3 Improve the quality of social and emotional (SEL) learning - such as use of Zones of Regulation, release for staff to carry out training and sessions SEL approaches will be embedded into routine educational practices and supported by professional development and training for staff.
-High Quality CPD for staff Steps Training - completed by all staff to support children identified with additional social and emotional needs as well as improve outcomes for all children.
-TA release - appointed as mental health champion.
-School council focus on wellbeing and mental health There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF Social and Emotional Learnin g.pdf(educationendowmentfoundat ion.org.uk) 5
+High Quality CPD for staff Steps Training - for staff to support children identified with additional social and emotional needs as well as improve outcomes for all children.
+There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF Social and Emotional Learnin g.pdf(educationendowmentfoundat ion.org.uk) 5